Azure/aihub/docs/content/en/docs/Overview/_index.md

 1. Deploy the **AI Hub** solution: Create and configure the Azure resources.
 1. Test and use the chat interface to query documents.
 1. Upload custom data files and perform vector search.

-### Day 3:
-1. Customize the solution's look and feel.
-1. Extend the solution with prompt engineering and plugins.
-1. Show how the solution scales and integrates with other services.
-1. Show how the security and monitoring works.
-1. Plan the next steps.

 ## Closing
 By the end of  the **AI Hub** delivery, stakeholders will have a  powerful and innovative solution that can help them improve their document retrieval efficiency, enhance their user experience, increase their productivity, share their knowledge, gain data insights and analytics, and comply with security standards.ss